RoelN/Foity-Toity/README.md

 # Foity Toity

-*WORK IN PROGRESS!
-The following instructions might not be correct!*
+**WORK IN PROGRESS!
+The following instructions are not correct!**

+⚠️ The reason why this doesn't work is described [in this issue](https://github.com/RoelN/Foity-Toity/issues/1).

 Foity Toity is a font that makes all text disappear.
 It contain an empty, zero width glyph for every Unicode code point.